The Brave Soul of Virginia Rose

 by Justin Williams

 The funeral fell on a Saturday and the casket felt much too small.
-The perfume of lilies and daisies filled the sanctuary, ghost-white blooms balanced on every stem.
+The perfume of lilies and daisies filled the sanctuary, ghost-white blooms balanced on stems still unaware of their death.
 Virginia lingered near the casket, waiting for her family to arrive.

-Virginia began to braid a few daisies the way her mother once taught her.
-The flowers felt stronger in each other’s embrace.
+Virginia began to braid a few daisies the way her mother had taught her, the flowers growing stronger in each other’s embrace.
 She slipped the others into the deep pocket of her cloud-white gown and looked out over the empty sanctuary.
 On any other day, she would have felt quite comfortable lingering at the front of the church.
+Today felt different.

 And Virginia had never felt so alone.

-Virginia’s great-aunt slid onto the organ bench, and a soothing melody began to float from the pipes.
-The gathering separated to find their seats, and Virginia finally found her parents among them.
-Her mother collapsed into the front pew, draped in a bombazine dress the color of smudged mascara, a matching scarf hung around her neck.
-Virginia’s father sat beside, wearing a black suit and a cravat as dark as the circles beneath his eyes, and took his wife’s black-gloved hand in his.
+Virginia’s great-aunt eased onto the organ bench, and a soothing melody began to float from the pipes.
+The gathering separated to their seats, and Virginia finally found her parents among them.
+Her mother collapsed into the front pew, draped in a bombazine dress the color of smudged mascara, a matching scarf hanging around her neck.
+Virginia’s father sat beside, wearing a black suit and a cravat as dark as the circles beneath his eyes.
+He took his wife’s black-gloved hand in his own.

-Grandma Nell dabbed at her eyes with a lace handkerchief as she settled in next to her son on the bench.
-“Feels like your father passed just yesterday,” she said, tucking her handkerchief into her purse.
-She smoothed her dress and the matching black shawl she wore over it.
-“It’s too soon for another funeral.
+Granny Pearl dabbed at her eyes with a lace handkerchief as she settled in next to her son on the bench.
+“Feels like your father passed just yesterday.”
+She tucked her handkerchief into her purse.
+Then she smoothed her dress, and the matching black shawl she wore over it, and said, “It’s too soon for another funeral.
 Far too soon for this one.”
 She reached again for her handkerchief.

-Virginia had begged and pleaded to say goodbye when her grandfather died, but wasn’t allowed at the funeral.
+Virginia had begged and pleaded to say goodbye when her grandfather died, but wasn’t allowed at the funeral, her mother declaring her too young.
 She wondered if she would’ve been allowed this time, if there had been a choice.

 Tears traced her mother’s face, and Virginia, for a moment forgetting she was dead, went to her and kissed her cheek.
-The slight stick of her mother’s makeup was gone, though, and there was no saltiness to her tears.
-There was only loss.
+There was no saltiness to her tears, though, and the slight stick of her mother’s makeup was gone.
+Instead, she felt only loss.

 Her mother shivered.

 Virginia sat in the aisle next to her family, hugging her legs.
-Her usual place, nestled between her mother and father, was gone.
-Her parents now clung to each other, for life.
+Her usual place, nestled between her mother and father, was gone, her parents clinging now to each other for life.
 She was afraid to drift too far away, though, and so stayed close beside them.
-Her uncle, the preacher, began to speak from behind the lectern.
+Her uncle came then, the preacher, and stopped to comfort her parents before continuing on to take his familiar place behind the lectern.

 So many shadows, Virginia thought.
 When she was alive, she was old enough not to fear the shadows in her bedroom.
 But now, shadows walked freely.
 Shadows chased her.
-Darkness followed her, and it seemed to be everywhere, engulfing everything she once knew.
-The world had become like the negative of a photograph.
-Only her house and the church had held their color.
-That was all the evidence she needed to know these shadows were evil.
+Darkness itself followed her, and it seemed to be everywhere, engulfing everything she once knew.

 “I will fear no evil,” said her uncle.
+He leaned forward against the lectern.
 “That’s easy for a mighty king to say, but I will be first to admit that sometimes fear is hard to keep at bay.
 Sometimes it feels impossible.”

 Several among the mourners nodded their agreement.
 Others simply pulled out handkerchiefs and dabbed at their eyes.

-“But I tell you now,” her uncle continued, “it is only through fear that the light of your courage can shine through.
+“But I tell you now,” her uncle continued, “it is only through the darkness of fear that the light of your courage can shine.
 Lean on your Lord, brothers and sisters, and it will shine like the sun.”

-A scattered chorus of amen came from the congregation, but nobody put away their handkerchiefs.
+A scattered chorus of amen came from the congregation, but the handkerchiefs remained in hand.

 Virginia had felt quite clever avoiding the shadows as she followed her body to the church, or was it as it pulled her?
 She wanted to have courage, to be brave, but there was still so much she didn’t understand.
 So much to fear.
 What would happen when that body left the church?
 She couldn’t be blamed for being a little scared.